NCERT Solutions for Class 8 Science Chapter 8 Exercise Questions

-The Chapter 8 questions and answers are given below with simple explanations.
-The NCERT solutions for Class 8 Science Chapter 8 Nature of Matter: Elements, Compounds, and Mixtures are important from an exam point of view.
+These NCERT Solutions for Class 8 Science Chapter 8 Nature of Matter: Elements, Compounds, and Mixtures provide step by step answers to all the textbook questions.
+They are designed to help students understand the basic concepts easily.
+These questions are important from an exam point of view.

 Question 1.
 Consider the following reaction where two substances, A and B, combine to form a product C: